About Me

 I am a Lecturer (Assistant Professor) in the Department of Political and Social Change, Coral Bell School of Asia Pacific Affairs at the Australian National University.
 Between 2018 and 2020, I was a postdoctoral fellow of the Peking-Princeton Postdoctoral Program (PPPP).

-My research interests include a wide array of topics in comparative politics and Chinese politics, particularly the political economy of China, elite politics, political selection, media politics, and local governments.
-As a close observer of the Chinese automotive industry for 30 years, I am working on a book project on the booming electric vehicle (EV) industry in China, focusing on the roles of industrial policies, local governments’ developmental goals, and the global capital market.
+As a close observer of the Chinese automotive industry for 30 years, I am working on a book project on political economy of the booming electric vehicle (EV) industry in China, focusing on roles of central industrial policies, local governments’ developmental strategies, and the global capital market.

 I received my Ph.D. in Political Science at Duke University in 2018.
 Prior to my stay at Duke, I received B.A. in Political Science from the University of Illinois, Urbana-Champaign.